p00ya/vivian/README.md

 ./install.sh
 ```

-Xcode will install the executable and manual page in the `/usr/local` hierarchy if you have permission to write to that directory.
+The `install.sh` script will install the executable and manual page in the `/usr/local` hierarchy if you have permission to write to that directory.
 Alternatively, you can set the `DSTROOT` environment variable when calling `install.sh` to stage it elsewhere.

 ## Technical Design